Dade-Collier Training and Transition Airport

 Dade-Collier Training and Transition Airport, formerly the Everglades Jetport, is a former public airport located within the Florida Everglades, in unincorporated Collier County, Florida, 36 mi west of the central business district of Miami.
 It is owned by Miami-Dade County and operated by the Miami-Dade Aviation Department.
 The airport is on Tamiami Trail near the border between Dade and Collier counties in central South Florida.
-It currently serves as a makeshift immigration detention facility being used by the U.S. Department of Homeland Security.
+It serves as a makeshift immigration detention facility being used by the U.S. Department of Homeland Security.